ndresx/redux-ops/README.md

 ### Extended: Blueprint Middleware

-While it's not required to use the built-in `opsMiddleware`, it enables the usage of `redux-ops`' action blueprints to reduce boilerplate by either using already defined action creators like the ones below, or by soley relying on the Operations themselves that can `broadcast` new actions based on the provided blueprint type.
+While it's not required to use the built-in `opsMiddleware`, it enables the usage of `redux-ops`' action Blueprints to reduce boilerplate by either using already defined action creators like the ones in the example below, or by soley relying on the Operations themselves.

 #### Setup